-2. Semester assessment (first chance)
+2. Exam-only assessment (first call)

-The students who prefer a different educational policy can attend an exam on a scheduled date.
+The students who prefer a different educational policy can attend an exam on a scheduled date and deliver a tutored work the same date.
 Dates will be specified in the academic calendar.
 This exam will comprise two parts: theory and laboratory exam.